-The most nocturnal of our owls, and the smallest, as well.
+The northern saw-whet owl is the most nocturnal of Missouri's owls, and the smallest, as well.
 The upperparts are brown with white spots, and the underparts are white with heavy reddish streaks.
-The head appears large; the eyes are yellow, the bill dark; the forehead is brown with white streaks.
+The head appears large for the body; the eyes are yellow, the bill dark; the forehead is brown with white streaks.
 There are no tufts on the head.
 Voice is a monotonous series: "too, too, too . . ." that is usually given on the breeding ground (and thus rarely heard in Missouri), or a rasping squeal like a saw blade being sharpened.

 Similar species: Our other common small owl, the eastern screech-owl, is larger and less rounded, is grayer, and has small ear tufts.
 Our other owls that have rounded head profiles are much larger.

 Length: 8 inches (tip of bill to tip of tail); wingspan: 17–18 inches.